20.5m2+ / 220 sq ft antique faux mosaique themed floor - 1933

 A reclaimed and now fully restored antique French floor of 14cm / 5.5 inch sq, 15mm / 0.6 inch thick ceramic encaustic field and border tiles, totalling 20.5m2 / 220 sq ft.

-The floor was manufactured by Societe Generale de Carrelages et produits Ceramiques, Usine de Feignies, the brand being Sand & Cie and, for provenance of this 92 year old floor, we include in the photograph gallery scans from their original catalogue displaying the tiles, as well as a tariff page within the catalogue that dates the floor to 1933.
+The floor was manufactured by Societe Generale de Carrelages et produits Ceramiques, Usine de Feignies, the brand being Sand & Cie and, for provenance of this 92-year-old floor, we include in the photograph gallery scans from their original catalogue displaying the tiles, as well as a tariff page within the catalogue that dates the floor to 1933.

 FIELD tiles - 840 - 16.5m2 / 177 sq. ft.